Bluesky at Home » Home Decor » Green and White Rustic Winter Decor Ideas

 I needed another element to fill and balance the table.
 I didn’t have another container or tray that would work with the round basket.

-Looking around, I spied one of my favorite large green coffee table books (Bunny Williams’ An Affair with a House) with green on the cover photo.
+Looking around, I spied one of my favorite large green coffee table books (Bunny Williams’ An Affair with a House – a beautiful book) with green on the cover photo.
 Could a book be a “tray”?
 I think so.

 Then I used one of my favorite rustic finds, an old grain bucket.
 I stuck a bunch of greenery stems in and that was that.